 What happens to my registration form and CV?

 The information you provide is stored securely in our database.
 Your registration form and CV help us to match your skills and experience to board positions.
-If the Office nominates you for a role, we send a copy of your details to the appointing agency.
+If the Office nominates you for a role, we send a copy of your details to the agency requesting nominations.

 How often can I expect to hear from the Office?

 We may be in contact if we receive details of board vacancies that match your skills and experience.
-We will also be in contact to invite you to directly apply for nominations opportunities that may be available on appointing agencies’ websites.
+We will also be in contact to invite you to apply directly for board opportunities that may be available on the agencies’ websites.
 We will also contact you if we need you to provide an updated CV.

 I have been on your database for a while now and never hear from you, why is this?

 Our Nominations team makes every effort to connect each database candidate to available roles.
-The number of State sector board roles available can vary throughout the year, and appointing agencies request specific skills and experience as board vacancies arise.
+The number of state sector board roles available can vary throughout the year, and agencies request specific skills and experience as board vacancies arise.
 Our team will only put you forward for roles if we are confident that you match the requirements.
-Depending on appointing agencies’ processes, we may not always contact you about roles before we put your name forward.
+Depending on the agencies’ processes, we may not always contact you about roles before we put your name forward.
 Please be aware that due to the high number of applications received for roles, the chances of being shortlisted can be slim.

 When should I update my details?